 The decision to admit an applicant to pursue graduate study at Mississippi State University-Meridian is based upon evaluation of both qualitative and quantitative information.
-All applicants must provide a completed application form, a statement of purpose for graduate study, letters of recommendation, and records of previous academic achievements.
+All applicants must provide a completed application form, a statement of purpose for graduate study, three (3) letters of recommendation, and records of previous academic achievements.
 Some degree programs may require additional credentials, such as the results of the Graduate Record Examination or another standardized test score.

 Standardized test scores required by some degree programs represent only one element considered in the admission decision.
 Scores are never used as the sole criterion but are considered in conjunction with other factors such as the applicant’s purpose of study relative to the opportunities in the proposed field, the number of positions available in the program, prior professional and employment activities, and/or recommendations of the faculty in the proposed field of study, especially regarding the availability of faculty support for research.